 You receive by giving – Lk 6:38 – give and it shall be given unto you.
 Prov 11:24 says, “There is that scattereth, and yet increaseth.”
 Jesus taught that It is more blessed to give than to receive, Acts 20:35.
 The reason is that receiving adds to your income and assets and that’s it.
 Giving is, initially, an expense.
 But then it exponentially increases by adding to your joy [2 Cor 8:2], your fruit [Phil 4:17, 2 Cor 9:6], your love [2 Cor 9:7], your grace [2 Cor 9:8] and your financial resources [Phil 4:19; Lk 6:38].
 God will use the same measure you use to mete it out to you again.

 You strengthen through weakness – 2 Cor 12:9-10 – your physical weakness coupled with the supply of God’s grace makes you stronger than you could ever be in your own strength alone.
 Don’t fight your weakness when God intends to use it to strengthen you by his grace.

-Conclusion: you get saved by doing exactly the opposite of what the world and your own mind convince you to do.
-You get saved by repenting of your own righteousness and receiving the righteousness of God through Jesus Christ.
-And then once you are saved, you live like a contrarian.
-You die to live.
-You grow weak to be strong.
-You serve to become free.
-You give and thereby receive.
-You humble yourself to later be exalted.
+Conclusion: Jesus saves you when you do exactly the opposite of what the world and your own mind convince you to do.
+You must repent of your own righteousness and receive the righteousness of God through Jesus Christ.
+And then once Jesus saves you, live like a contrarian.
+You must live according to these paradoxes.
+First, you die to live.
+And you grow weak to be strong.
+Then, you serve to become free.
+And you give and thereby receive.
+When you humble yourself now, the Lord will exalt you later.